 The Idaho Geological Survey holds no cuttings or core.
 Some wells in Idaho have cuttings or core that are stored at the Core Research Center (CRC) that was established in 1974 by the U.S. Geological Survey (USGS) and the Bureau of Economic Geology (BEG) to preserve valuable rock cores and cuttings.

 The Survey provides digital copies of all oil and gas document scans as free downloads.
-Documents for individual wells can be downloaded via our Interactive Map Application.
-All historic documents can also be downloaded in a zipped file(WARNING: large file, 2 GB!).
+All historic documents can also be downloaded in a zipped file(WARNING: large file, 3 GB!).